anet-be/mlua/tasks.md

 ## Current state

-- M can open a connection to Lua and vice versa.
+- M can open a connection to Lua and vice versa, and runs MLUA_INIT env var at startup
 - Lua and M can share data via lua-yottadb (which is now bug-fixed)
 - Build and install works.
 - Risks can cautions have been are researched, documented, and appropriate tasks added below.